How to Shutter Drag

 Hardly getting any trails: If you can see your subject properly exposed and you aren't getting trails, or long enough trails, make your shutter speed long.
 Also, take a look around the room, where are the lights?
 You will want to twist your camera in that direction to capture the light from them after your flash goes off.

 Everything is a messy blur: There can be two things here.
 Most likely your shutter is too long so try making that shorter first.
 If that doesn't work you might need to lower your ISO.
 I find that in really well-lit reception spaces I often have to do this.

-I’m getting trails but my subject it blown out: Your flash is to bright.
+I'm getting trails but my subject is blown out: Your flash is too bright.
 Lower your flash power.

 My trails don't look like defined trails: This technique works best in spaces with string lights or chandeliers.
 When you twist your camera to capture trails aim it toward these if they are available.
 If they aren't you can still get some cool effects but not the skinny dotted or line trails.

 Having trouble focusing on the subject in dark receptions: Turn on your focus assist beam on your flash for a little extra focus help in super dark receptions.
 If it's not firing you may need to change your autofocus setting to AF-S (Nikon) or One-Shot (Canon) for the assist beam to work.

 - You don't need to be at a reception to practice or use this technique, all you need is a subject and some string lights!

 - Try shorter and longer shutter speeds to get different trailing looks.

 - Take regular reception photos too!
 I usually include 10-20 of these types of shots in my final gallery if there was a good party and the lights were right.